 Packing tip: If you can’t decide on the fate of some items, make a ‘Maybe’ pile.
 This will allow you to keep moving, saving you valuable minutes of packing time.

-The pile doesn’t have to be neat and tidy, it just has to have a designation.
+The pile doesn’t have to be neat and tidy, and it just has to have a designation.
 When you have clearly defined piles, you get a better idea of how much you have.

 Be Ruthless – Donate or Throw Away

-Moving in a hurry can actually be a blessing in disguise.
+Moving in a hurry can be a blessing in disguise.
 The deadline means that you will be more decisive about what stays and what goes.

 When you pick something up, follow your gut—never going to use it again?
 If the item is still in good condition, find a place to donate it.
 Otherwise, throw it away.

 Kanata’s trusted moving company recommends bagging the items you are getting rid of as you go, so you aren’t tempted to try and take something back.

 Packing tip: There are some things that you aren’t allowed to move in a moving van.
 Find out what you can’t pack and why you can’t pack it.